alexeyds/broutes/README.md

 ```js
 r.scope(path, scopeBuilder[, options])
 ```
-Defines new *unnamed* scope for routes.
+Defines new scope for all contained routes.
 Scopes can also be nested within each other.

 * **path**: scope's path.
 This path will be added to each route within the scope.
 * **scopeBuilder**: builder function which has the same API as the [composeRoutes'](#composeRoutes) builder function.